Swapan Dasgupta resigns from Rajya Sabha amid controversy on BJP fielding him for Bengal polls

 A member nominated to the House by the President is allowed to join a political party if he/she does so within the first six months of taking seat in the House.

-Nominated Rajya Sabha member Swapan Dasgupta on Tuesday tendered his resignation from the Upper House of Parliament, reported ANI.
+Rajya Sabha member Swapan Dasgupta on Tuesday resigned from the Upper House of Parliament as Opposition parties raised questions about him contesting the West Bengal Assembly elections on Bharatiya Janata Party ticket despite being a nominated MP, reported ANI.

 His resignation has been sent to Rajya Sabha Chairperson Venkaiah Naidu and is yet to be accepted.

-Dasgupta has been given a Bharatiya Janata Party ticket for the upcoming West Bengal elections.
+Dasgupta tweeted about the development as well, saying that he had resigned to commit himself “totally to the fight for a better Bengal”.
+“I hope to file my nomination as BJP candidate for the Tarakeshwar Assembly seat in the next few days,” he wrote.

+Trinamool Congress MP Mahua Moitra on Monday evening said that Dasgupta should be disqualified from the Upper House under the Constitution’s 10th Schedule.
+Pointing out the rules, Moitra tweeted that her party will submit notice to the Rajya Sabha chairperson to seek his disqualification.

 A member nominated to the House by the President is allowed to join a political party if he/she does so within the first six months of taking seat in the House.
 “A nominated member of a House shall be disqualified for being a member of the House if he joins any political party after the expiry of six months from the date on which he takes his seat after complying with the requirements of article 99 or, as the case may be, article 188,” reads paragraph 2 (3) of the 10th Schedule of the Constitution of India.